gabrielahorcasitas/CDMX013-burger-queen-api-client/README.md

 ![Administrators Layout](./readmeImages/AdminPar.png)

-An example of the modals design for the confirmation of actions in the app, is the modal of adding a partner
+An example of the modals design for the confirmation of actions in the app, it's the modal of adding a partner

 ![Administrators Modal](./readmeImages/ModalExample.png)